are like keys,…

 - Long and Strong

-Passwords should be “long”, minimum 12, ideally 20+.
+Passwords should be “long”, minimum 12, ideally 20+ or the longest they will allow.
 Complex makes it “strong” with lower and capital letters, a few numbers and special characters like #$%^&.
+Best passwords are passphrases.
+A long sentence like password, something like: “PasswordAreBestIfLongAndStrong555&”.
+Throw in a few Capitals, a few numbers and some type of symbol.

 - Not Easily Guessed

 Avoid personal information like birthdays, anniversaries, addresses, nicknames, favorite sports, kids, pets.
 Nothing that could be guessed by snooping on your social media sites.
-Try avoid any dictionary words.
 This is where poor spelling is a plus.
 Nothing like the first row of letters QWERTY, 12345, 1qazxsw2 or the most used password “password”.

 - Change Regularly